data-solution-automation-engine/data-solution-framework/Design_Patterns/Design Pattern - Generic - Exception handling.md

 6.1      Step 1: Trigger for Recycling

-The trigger of the recycling process is the appearance of a record in the exception logging table OMD_EXCEPTIONLOG.
+The trigger of the recycling process is the appearance of a record in the exception logging table EXCEPTION_LOG.
 Either on a periodic basis or triggered by an automated message (see chapter **Error!
 Reference source not found.** for more information on exception reporting and notification), the data warehouse support team will analyse the detected exceptions and, based on the type, location and severity of the exception, decide on an exception resolution.